Inside: 20+ of the best gifts for nursing moms! This is the ultimate guide to practical (and thoughtful) gifts for breastfeeding moms.

 This gift is pretty practical and straightforward.
 Her Boppy pillow needs a cover (two is better).

 THIS one is simply the best there is.
-Super duper soft and cozy with great designs.
+Super duper soft and cozy.

 10. Stretchy Nursing Cover